-On May 17, 2023, the date of the Company's 2023 Annual Meeting of Shareholders, each non-employee director was granted 750 stock appreciation rights ("SARs") under the Company's 2019 Stock Appreciation Rights Plan (the "2019 Plan") with an exercise price of \$140.10.
+On May 15, 2024, the date of the Company's 2024 Annual Meeting of Shareholders, each non-employee director was granted 750 SARs under the 2019 Plan with an exercise price of \$160.94.
 Upon exercise of each SAR, a director is entitled to receive an amount (payable in shares of Common Stock) equal to the difference between the closing price of Common Stock on the business day immediately preceding the date of exercise and the exercise price.
 The number of shares paid on exercise is determined by dividing this amount by the closing price of Common Stock on the business day immediately preceding the date of exercise.
-These SARs vest and become exercisable in four quarterly installments beginning June 30, 2023, and will expire on May 17, 2030.
+These SARs vested and became exercisable in four quarterly installments beginning June 30, 2024, and will expire on May 15, 2031.

 The Board of Directors makes all decisions regarding the compensation of the members of the Board of Directors.
 The Chief Executive Officer makes periodic recommendations regarding director compensation, and the Board of Directors may exercise its discretion in modifying any recommended compensation adjustments or awards to the directors.
 The Board of Directors does not use a compensation consultant for determining or recommending the amount or form of director compensation.
-The following table shows the compensation earned by each non-employee director for fiscal 2023:
+The following table shows the compensation earned by each non-employee director for fiscal 2024:

-2023 Director Compensation
+2024 Director Compensation